rupertparry/fup/README.md

 }
 ```

+## Roadmap

+- Ability to open local or remote files, based on a register of hashes
+- A storage service for those that don't want to set up an S3 back-end
+- Apps (including mobile) for more general user-friendly interaction
+- Better hashing algorithm to eliminate possible collisions (though extremely unlikely)

 ## Disclaimer

 This is early-stage development software, and has only been tested on macOS.
 Use at your own risk.